herguad/data_analysis/README.md

 ## 1. Movie duration
 ### Are movies getting shorter?
 #### Exploring the dataset
+After importing the encessary libraries and packages, I read the .csv with the data and store it into a properly named df.
 Explore a Netflix dataset to show how specific genres (documentaries, children movies and stand up specials) relate to movies release years and their duration.
-- After importing pandas and matplotlib.pyplot, read the .csv with the data and store it into a properly named df.
+- After importing pandas and matplotlib.pyplot,
 - Subset the df to only see data about movies (not documentaries, series, or else) and pick only those columns of interest, i.e. title, country, genre, year released and duration.
 - Filter out movies shorter than an hour.
 - Iterate over the rows and assign a color to each member in a subset of genres (perhaps the most popular overall, see movies_distrib_genre) and others.
 Inspect the list to check.